Nu Skin Review

 This is me visiting Tucci Nail Spa during my Nu Skin days.
 The owner, Anthony Martucci, is a friend of mine.

 She introduced me to Nu Skin and took me to one of their meetings.
-They made it sound like an amazing business opportunity and so easy to make the “big bucks” in no time.
+Needless to say, they made it sound like an amazing business opportunity and that it was easy to make the “big bucks” in no-time.

 Financial freedom is just around the corner, wihooo!